maintainable/framework/doc/mvc/models.rst

 We can create an object to access data in this table by instantiating a new ``User`` object::

-    // wrap the 'users' table by creating a User object</em>
+    // wrap the 'users' table by creating a User object
     $user = new User;

 Columns and Attributes